kristijanbartol/general-3d-humans/README.md

 ## Introduction

-This is the source code for the CVPR 2022 paper [Generalizable Human Pose Triangulation](https://arxiv.org/abs/2110.00280) (the most up-to-date preprint along with the Appendix will be available tomorrow, **Apr 21st**).
+This is the source code for the CVPR 2022 paper [Generalizable Human Pose Triangulation](https://arxiv.org/abs/2110.00280).
-The repository will contain the instructions on installation and demos for training and testing the presented model, as well as for estimating fundamental matrices.
-We will include the neccessary data needed to run the demos.
-The materials should be complete by mid May.
+The repository will soon contain the complete instructions and demos for training and inference of the models.
+The materials should be complete by **mid May**.

 <img src="https://github.com/kristijanbartol/general-humans/blob/main/assets/transfer-learning-fig.png" width="650">